godotengine/godot-docs/tutorials/engine/viewports.rst

-As a helper for situations where you want to create viewports that display single objects and don't want to create a world, viewport has the option to use it's own World.
+As a helper for situations where you want to create viewports that display single objects and don't want to create a world, viewport has the option to use its own World.
 This is very useful when you want to instance 3D characters or objects in the 2D world.

-For 2D, each Viewport always contains it's own :ref:`World2D <class_World2D>`.
+For 2D, each Viewport always contains its own :ref:`World2D <class_World2D>`.
 This suffices in most cases, but in case sharing them may be desired, it is possible to do so by calling the viewport API manually.